cloudmesh/client/docs/source/tutorials/comet_bigdata.rst

 Comet Big Data Tutorial
 =======================

-Goal: Run a fingerprint matching on a virtual cluster using Apache YARN, Spark, HBase and Drill.
+**Goal**: Run a fingerprint matching on a virtual cluster using Apache YARN, Spark, HBase and Drill.

-Time: This will likely take several hours, though most will be spent waiting.
+**Time**: This will likely take several hours, though most will be spent waiting.

 Status of this Tutorial
 -----------------------